zoltanradics/zoltanradics/README.md

 #### ☝️ What project would make you the most motivated?

 I am a curious person and a news junkie.
 I want to know the world around me.
 I want to understand why and how things happen.
-Any project would make me very excited about news, free-press, freedom-of-speech, democracy, human rights, equal LGBTQ rights, investigative journalism or contribution in a tool which helps the fight against, fake-news, misinformation, political opression, propaganda trolling
+Any project would make me very excited about news, free-press, freedom-of-speech, democracy, human rights, equal LGBTQ rights, investigative journalism or contribution to tools which help the fight against, fake-news, misinformation, political opression, propaganda trolling